DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - You must also support ethics at your organization; this can be interpreted to mean evangelizing ethics throughout the organization, providing documentation and training around ethics, or looking for ways to enhance the existing organizational ethics
     - some organizations might have slightly different ethics than others, so be sure to familiarize yourself with your org’s ethics and guidelines

    - **Code of Ethics Complaints**: (ISC)2 members who encounter a potential violation of the Code of Ethics may report the possible violation to (ISC)2 for investigation by filing a formal ethics complaint, identifying the specific canon of the Code of Ethics that the member believes has been violated.
 Complaints under the Code of Ethics must be in writing and in the form of a sworn affidavit.
 Furthermore, complaints are only accepted from those who believe they have been injured by the alleged behavior.
 This personal injury provides standing to file a complaint and is determined based on the canon involved:
   - Any member of the general public may file a complaint involving canons I or II.
   - Only an employer or someone with a contracting relationship with the individual may file a complaint under canon III.
   - Other professionals may file a complaint under canon IV.
 It is important to note that this is not limited to cybersecurity professionals.
-Anyone who is certified or licensed as a professional and subscribes to a code of ethics as part of that licensure or certification is eligible to file a canon IV complaint.
+Anyone who is certified or 🧠licensed as a professional and 🧠subscribes to a code of ethics as part of that licensure or certification is eligible to file a canon IV complaint.

 - **Ten Commandments of Computer Ethics**: The Computer Ethics Institute created its own code of ethics (http://cpsr.org/issues/ethics/cei).
 The Ten Commandments of Computer Ethics are as follows:
      - 1. Thou shalt not use a computer to harm other people.